-Justin Lee is a Ph.D. student in policy analysis at the Pardee RAND Graduate School and an assistant policy researcher at the RAND Corporation.
+Justin Lee is a Ph.D. student in the Research, Analysis, and Design stream at the Pardee RAND Graduate School and an assistant policy researcher at the RAND Corporation.
 His research interests include science and technology, space, environmental sustainability policy, international cooperation, and strategic competition.

 Lee has a backround in political theory, military exercise evaluation, science and technology evaluation, and experimental physics.
 Prior to joining Pardee RAND, he was a technology analysis intern and operations research analyst at Systems Planning and Analysis, Inc. In those roles, he researched the effects of emerging technologies on the military for the Strategic Intelligence Analysis Cell in the Office of the Under Secretary of Defense for Research and Engineering, as well as the impact of joint and combined exercises on force readiness for the Joint Assessment Enabling Capability Office at the Pentagon.
 He earned his B.A. in physics, political science and international relations from Carleton College.

 - Andrea Grove Iseminger '59 Endowed Scholarship for Off-Campus Studies, Carleton College